U.S. Department of Transportation

 The laboratory was originally established in 1998 in an effort to centralize and better coordinate research related to NDE of steel and concrete material, and improve the state-of-the-art and practice related to nondestructive testing.
 Since its establishment, the NDE Laboratory has acted as a resource for the FHWA, State departments of transportation (DOTs), industry, and academia concerned with the development, deployment, and evaluation of innovative NDE technologies for condition assessment of highway infrastructure assets, which includes bridges, tunnels, pavements, and ancillary features such as sign posts and high-mast lighting.
 In addition, the laboratory has been providing forensic investigation services to the National Transportation Safety Board (NTSB), among other agencies.

-In 2012, the FHWA NDE program held a two-day workshop in Alexandria, Virginia with the purpose of identifying research needs of the NDE program.
-The workshop included nationally recognized experts in the fields of NDE and Structural Health Monitoring (SHM) from Federal and State DOTs, academia, and industry.
+In 2012, the FHWA NDE program held a two-day workshop in Alexandria, VA, with the purpose of identifying research needs of the NDE program.
+The workshop included nationally recognized experts in the fields of NDE and Structural Health Monitoring (SHM) from Federal and State Departments of Transportation (DOTs), academia, and industry.
 The result of the workshop was a prioritized list of pressing needs of the NDE program.
 Based on these pressing needs, the following research studies were identified to be the highest priorities for the FHWA NDE program: